hghcomphys/gpu-monitoring-tool/README.md

 The following features are planned for this tool:

 * Lightweight and minimal
-* Basic metrics like GPU utilization, memory usage, PCI throughput, and processes.
+* Basic metrics like GPU utilization, memory usage, PCI throughput, and processes
-* Support monitoring multiple GPUs.
+* Support monitoring multiple GPUs
-* Targeting Nvidia GPUs, with potential extension to AMD GPUs.
+* Targeting Nvidia GPUs, with potential extension to AMD GPUs
-* User-level customizations
+* Allowing user-level customization

 ## Installation
 To install `gtop`, run the following command: